rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 ## Feature/Bugfix Development

-We will not go into much detail here, suffice to say that development of _some_ feature of bug fix takes places.
-The important thing to note is that a commit of the changes **MUST** take place before proceeding to create the new Docker image since (as we shall see) the make process uses `git archive` to roll-up the application for inclusion in the image.
+We will not go into much detail here.
+Suffice to say that development of _some_ feature of bug fix takes places.
+The important thing to note is that a commit of the changes **MUST** take place before proceeding to create the new Docker image, since, as we shall see, the make process uses `git archive` to roll-up the application for inclusion in the image.

 ## Docker container build

 Now we get to the meat of the process.
-In [Part I](https://developer.rackspace.com/blog/trinity-article-I/) of this series we showed how two simple commands `make` and `eb deploy` were all that was required to create a brand new immutable Docker image and deploy to an external Elastic Beanstalk Environment.
+In [Part I](https://developer.rackspace.com/blog/trinity-article-I/) of this series, we showed how two simple commands `make` and `eb deploy` were all that was required to create a brand new immutable Docker image and deploy to an external Elastic Beanstalk Environment.
 Let's now delve into the `make` component.

-Those that are familiar with C/C++ development in Unix/Linux will be familiar with the [make](https://www.gnu.org/software/make/) utility: as originally conceived in the 1970s, it was intended to standardize and simplify the process of compiling and linking large C projects with lots of interdependencies.
+Those that are familiar with C/C++ development in Unix/Linux will be familiar with the [make](https://www.gnu.org/software/make/) utility.
+As originally conceived in the 1970s, `make` was intended to standardize and simplify the process of compiling and linking large C projects with lots of interdependencies.
 Due to it's venerable status and tenure, the make utility is present by default in most Unix/Linux distributions.

 HOWEVER: for our purposes, it can also be used to provide a simple way to group shell commands and enforce a (very basic) workflow.
 This turns out to very handy when working with container builds a things can (and do) fail from time-to-time.